baibaichen/Blog2/SharedLib/How-To-Write-Shared-Libraries.md

 A solution out of the dilemma is an extension syntax for all search paths (run paths, but also `LD_LIBRARY_PATH`).
 If one uses the string `$ORIGIN` this will represent the absolute path of the directory the file containing this run path is in.
 One common case for using this “dynamic string token” (DST) is a program (usually installed in a `bin/` directory) which comes with one or more DSOs it needs, which are installed in the corresponding `lib/` directory.
 For instance the paths could be `/bin` and `/lib` or `/usr/bin` and `/usr/lib`.
 In such a case the run path of the application could contain `$ORIGIN/../lib` which will expand in the examples case just mentioned to `/bin/../lib` and `/usr/bin/../lib` respectively.
 The effective path will therefore point to the appropriate `lib/` directory.

 `$ORIGIN` is not the only DST available.
 The GNU libc dynamic currently recognizes two more.
 The first is `$LIB` which is useful on platforms which can run in 32and 64bit mode (maybe more in future).
-On such platforms the replacement value in 32-bit binaries is `lib` and for 64-bit binaries it is `lib64`.
-This is what the system ABIs specify as the directories for executable code.
+On such platforms the replacement value in 32-bit binaries is `lib` and for 64-bit binaries it is `lib64`. **This is what the system ABIs specify as the directories for executable code**.
 If the platform does not know more than one mode the replacement value is `lib`.
 This DST makes it therefore easy to write Makefiles creating the binaries since no knowledge about the differentiation is needed.

 The last DST is `$PLATFORM`.
 It is replaced by the dynamic linker with an architecture-specific string representing the name of the platform (as the name suggests).
 For instance, it will be replaced with `i386` or `i686` on IA-32 machines, depending on the CPU(s) used.
 This allows using better optimized versions of a DSO if the CPU supports it.
 On system with the GNU libc this is generally not needed since the dynamic linker by itself and by default looks for such subdirectories.
 The actual rules are quite complicated and not further discussed here.
 What is important to remember is that the `$PLATFORM` DST is not really useful; it is mainly available for compatibility with Solaris’s dynamic linker.

 Another aspect of `DT_NEEDED` entries worth looking at is whether they are necessary in the first place.
-Especially when the above guideline of using the -z defs linker option is followed, many projects name all kinds of DSOs on the linker command line, whether they are really needed or not in the specific case.
+Especially when the above guideline of using the `-z defs` linker option is followed, many projects name all kinds of DSOs on the linker command line, whether they are really needed or not in the specific case.
 This problem is intensified with useless wrappers like pkg-config which just add tons of dependencies to the link time.
 This might have been OK in the days of static linking, but the default for DSOs appearing on the linker command line is, that they are always added to the result’s dependency list, whether they are actually used or not.
 To determine whether an executable or DSO has such unnecessary dependencies the ldd script can be used:

 ```bash
 $ ldd -u -r \